PROPERTY MANAGEMENT DIRECTOR: Leading the Property Management Operations of Norfolk's Low-Income Public Housing Communities

 About NRHA Founded in 1940, the Norfolk Redevelopment and Housing Authority (NRHA) provides low-income families in Norfolk, Virginia with safe and well-maintained housing.
 It also plans and administers large-scale residential redevelopment programs within Norfolk.

-NRHA is an award-winning public housing authority and is designated by the Department of Housing and Urban Development (HUD) as a high-performer for its assisted housing programs.
-NRHA has been effective in obtaining private investment partners to fund new neighborhoods; improving low-income public housing; planning and building mixed-income communities; and offering programs that support residents receiving rental assistance on their path to self-sufficiency.
-NRHA aims to create and apply meaningful – perhaps revolutionary – programs to serve all residents of Norfolk, Virginia.
+NRHA is an award-winning public housing authority that has been exceptionally effective in obtaining private investment partners to fund new neighborhoods, improving low-income public housing, planning and building mixed-income communities, and offering programs that support residents receiving rental assistance on their path to self-sufficiency.
+NRHA aims to creates and applies meaningful housing and development programs that serve all residents of Norfolk, Virginia.

 NRHA looks for people who want to work in a challenging and progressive environment and make a positive difference in the community.

 About the Position NRHA seeks qualified candidates for the position of Property Management Director.
-The position directs the low-income housing operations on behalf of the Authority.
-The position oversees and coordinates the property management activity of housing communities, including leasing, placement, maintenance, security, resident support services, and reporting activity.
-The jobholder will oversee a portfolio of six communities, six mid-rise apartment complexes, and scattered-site housing units.
+The position directs the overall property management operations of all low-income public housing in the on behalf of the Authority.
+The position oversees and coordinates the property management activity of housing communities, including leasing, placement, maintenance, resident support services, and reporting activity.
+The jobholder will oversee a portfolio of five communities, six mid-rise apartment complexes, and scattered-site housing units.
 The Director acts to assure that residents receive clean, safe, and well-maintained housing.
 The position implements or participates in implementing strategic housing initiatives, including but not limited to low-income housing tax credit (LIHTC) programs, Rental Assistance Demonstration (RAD) projects, and Project-Based Voucher (PBV) programs.
 The Director administers a department of approximately 100 employees, including property managers, maintenance personnel, reporting and compliance specialists, and resident services specialists.
-This is a senior management position that reports directly to the Chief Housing Officer (CHO).
+This is a senior management position.

 Key responsibilities include: